jonathanhogg/flitter/docs/canvas3d.md

 `roughness=` `0`…`1`
 : Specifies the roughness of the material, where `0` is a perfectly shiny surface and `1` is completely matt.
+In practice, roughness values below about
+$0.25$ will result in *very* bright reflections.

 `ao=` `0`…`1`
 : Specifies an ambient occlusion level for the material.
 Ambient lights will be